GKE Autopilot Cluster: Pay for Pods, Not Nodes

 Wi-Fi

-• Keep your router firmware up-to-date.
+• Keep your device firmware up-to-date.

 • Disable remote access on your router.

-• If you really want to visit your router's management console through Internet, set IP whitelist at least.
+• If you really want to visit your router's management console through the Internet, set IP whitelist at least.

 • Disable WPS (Wi-Fi Protected Setup) which is vulnerable to brute-force attack.